What are the School Games?

-National School Games Mission: Keeping competitive sport at the heart of schools and providing more young people with the opportunity to compete and achieve their personal best.
+National School Games Mission: Putting physical activity and competitive sport at the heart of schools and providing more young people with the opportunity to compete and achieve their personal best.

-- County Festival - A culmination of a variety of both inter-school pathway and open entry competitions.
+- School Games County Provision/Offer - A culmination of a series of local inter-school competitions or as open entry events.

 Your School Games Organisers

-Please contact your local School Games Organiser (SGO) for information and guidance on the following:
+Your local School Games Organiser (SGO) can be contacted for information and guidance on the following:

 - Dates for your local inter school games events

 - Intra school games events